viduni94/photo-selector-be/README.md

   </h1>
 </div>

-Server application which uses ExpressJS to implement a server and database connection for a photo selector application.
+Server application which uses ExpressJS to implement a server and database connection (MongoDB) for a photo selector application.

 &nbsp;